 Trade receivables that are neither past due nor individually impaired are creditworthy receivables with good payment records with the Institute.

-As at 31 December 2020, gross trade receivables of RM418,959 (2019: RM197,605) were past due but not individually impaired.
-These relate to a number of independent customers with slower repayment records.
+As at 31 December 2021, gross trade receivables of RM502,464 (2020: RM418,959) were past due but not individually impaired.
+These relate to a number of customers with slower repayment records.

 7. Other Receivables